SUBMISSION GUIDELINES

 A single Grand Prize winner who walks away with the whole 30%

 All submitted works will also be considered for publication in the issue.
-If we publish your work and you don’t win a prize, you’ll be paid at the standard contributor rate ($2.50 per printed page, with a minimum of $15 and maximum of $50).
+If we publish your work and you don’t win a prize, you’ll get $10 (basically you’ll get your entry fee back).

 What happens with the rest of the entry fees?

 Submittable takes $1.49 for each entry, so roughly 15%.
-The remaining 40% will go to printing the issue and paying other contributors.
+The remaining 40% will go to printing the issue, with a portion to be donated to our current donation partner, the Western PA Fund for Choice.

 Why percents instead of a flat prize?